brendengerber/invoice-app/README.md

 }
 ```
 ### Endpoint: Add New Invoice
-* Description: Adds a new invoice associated with a logged in user
+* Description: Adds a new invoice associated with a logged in user.
 * Notes: Invoice objects sent to add do not need to include an id properties.
 * Path: `/invoices/:id`
 * Method: POST